On algebraic integers of bounded house and preperiodicity in polynomial semigroup dynamics: Acknowledgement

 \section{Acknowledgement}

-The authors are very grateful to Igor Shparlinski for many valuable discussions on the topic of the paper and beyond, and for suggesting considering the set $\Sigma_A$ in this general form.
+The authors are very grateful to Igor Shparlinski for many valuable discussions on the topic of the paper and beyond, and for suggesting considering the set $\Sigma_A(\cF)$ in this general form.
+The authors are also grateful to the anonymous referee for bringing to their attention more references and connections to other works, as well as useful comments that improved the presentation of the paper.

 This work was supported in part by the Australian Research Council Grant DP180100201.